Teach Your Dog How To Twist And Spin

 When your dog can confidently spin anti-clockwise, you can teach the twist – which is the same movement but in a clockwise direction.
 Dogs, like humans, may have a preferred turning direction.
 Be patient, and if they seem confused, give them an easy win by asking for a trick they already know.
 Then, try the twist again.

-Top Tips for Trick Training Success
+Top Tips For Trick Training Sessions

 - Keep sessions short and fun – 3–5 minutes, 3–4 times a day is ideal.